 Another school shooting!
-Should we be shocked? yawn?
+Should we be shocked?
+Should we yawn?

 It’s impossible to understand my reaction to any such news item in 2012, 2002, 1992 … 1972, without knowing that I am the deschooler.
 I am a disciple of Ivan illich.
 In 1970 Ivan Illich showed us, or tried to show us, how people could save themselves from the state and from state-controlled compulsory education: launch a public bulletin board, cybernetic in any populous society, and allow people to list who they are, what they do, what they want … Also offer feedback digests on subsequent experience.

 You go to the supermarket the state doesn’t tell you how much bread you have to buy and how much it has to cost and who has to go home with you to butter it for you.
 But the school tells you where your kind has to be when, what he must do, what misinformation he must master, who’s to condition him, and what they’re to be paid.
 Damn Nazi socialism!
 Germany led the way, and America lock stepped behind, now America leads: in enslavement, in self-destruction, self-delusion …

 After Columbina London University asked me to write a reaction.
 I did.
 My essay may still be archived at their web site for all I know.
 But, in essence, I gave the Illich line: the state has no business putting all fish in one barrel where one madman can shoot them by the dozen.

 The US A-bombed Japanese cities but at least we didn’t first herd all the people into those cities, to add insult to injury: there was already plenty injury enough.